typeclasses/lazy-async/lazy-async/readme.md

 Under the hood, an `IO` action is turned into a `LazyAsync` by constructing two
 things: An `Async` (from the [async] package), and a `TVar Bool` (from the [stm] package).
 The `TVar`, initialized to `False`, indicates whether the action is wanted yet.
-The asynchronous thread waits until the `TVar` turns @True@ and then runs the action.
+The asynchronous thread waits until the `TVar` turns `True` and then runs the action.

   [async]: https://hackage.haskell.org/package/async